Presidential Commission on Good Government: Continued pursuit of the Marcos Swiss accounts

 During this time, Swiss Courts ordered the transmission to the Philippines of documents regarding the Marcoses’ deposits in Geneva, Zurich, and Freburg.
 The Zurich Canton Court ordered the releases the frozen deposits to the Sandiganbayan, which was to determine their rightful owner.
 The PCGG filed a forfeiture case with the Sandiganbayan to recover the money from these frozen Marcos Swiss accounts.

 In 1992 Imelda Marcos threatened to sue the PCGG if they did not return all the property seized from their family "including the shoes, panties and bra."

 Efforts during the Ramos administration (1992-1998)

 Magtanggol C. Gunigundo was the sole chair of the PCGG during the entire presidency of Fidel V. Ramos.
 This period is noted for an attempted compromise deal with Imelda Marcos in 1993 which ultimately did not push through because of public opposition.

 Efforts during the Estrada and Arroyo administrations (1998-2010)

 Chairmanship of the PCGG changed hands thrice during the brief term President Joseph Estrada, through the early months of the succeeding administration of President Gloria Macapagal Arroyo.
 Arroyo eventually appointed former Peace Process and Human Rights advocate Haydee Yorac to the post.
-Yorac served until 2005 when she decided to run for a seat in the Philippine Senate.
+Yorac served until 2005 when she decided to run for a seat in the Senate.
 Chairmanship was passed on the Camilo Sabio in an acting capacity from 2005 to 2010.